tzolnai/tobii_calibration/README.md

-# tobii-calibration
+# tobii_calibration

-Derivetive code from tobii-pro-wrapper: https://github.com/oguayasa/.
-This code is work-in-progress, if you would like to use these functionalites you can use the original wrapper code.

-Contains functions for working with with the new Tobii Pro SDK for Python, along with essential eye-tracking routines, in a TobiiHelper class.
+This package contains useful rutines for calibration using a Tobii Pro SDK for Python.
+Three main part of calibration is supported:
+1. Trackbox visualization to allow positioning of the subject to make the eyes positioned inside the eye tracker's track box (see runTrackBox).
+2. Displaying calibration points and collection calibraton data (see runFullCalibration).
+3. Validation screen which can be used after calibration to validate that the eye tracker records the correct eye positions.

+Derivetive code from tobii-pro-wrapper: https://github.com/oguayasa/tobii_pro_wrapper.
+This code is in 'work-in-progress' state.

 ## Getting Started

 ### Prerequisites
-Running tobii_pro_wrapper requires all of the following and their dependencies.
+Running tobii_calibration requires all of the following and their dependencies.

 * [Python 3.5](https://www.python.org/downloads/)
 * [Tobii Pro SDK](https://pypi.org/project/tobii-research/) for Python 3.5